ansgarS/Kubernetes-Workshop/README.md

 2) patient-service: Service that creates patients and prescriptions
 3) docker-compose.yml: Composes a postgres database and both services

+This time you have to take care of the business logic in both services - the patient-monolith is not relevant anymore.
+In addition, you have to think about Dockerfiles that serve your spring application - don't make it a rocket science and use the internet for inspiration.
-As a first step, you should create tables for your views and additional materialized view which will fake eventual consistency.
+However, as a first step, you should create tables for your views and additional materialized view which will fake eventual consistency.
 For this purpose have a look into [init.sql](./patient-db/init.sql) and add the following: